authelia/authelia/docs/configuration/access-control.md

 uniquely identified by `developers`, the subject should be `group:developers`.
 Similar to resources and domains you can define multiple subjects in a single rule.

-If you want a combination of subjects to be matched at once, you can specify a list of subjects like `- ["group:developers", "group:admins"]`.
-Make sure to preceed it by a list key `-`.
+If you want a combination of subjects to be matched at once using a logical `AND`, you can specify a nested list of subjects like `- ["group:developers", "group:admins"]`.
-In summary, the first level of subjects are evaluated using a logical `OR`, whereas the second level by a logical `AND`.
+In summary, the first list level of subjects are evaluated using a logical `OR`, whereas the second level by a logical `AND`.
+The last example below reads as: the group is `dev` AND the user's name is `john` OR the group is `admins`.

 ## Networks